Niklas6/ML-asset-pricing/README.md

 | 2010-2019 | 0.043 | 0.039 | 0.038 | 0.031 | 0.041 |

 ## How to run
+The project can be run by the following terminal commands:
-pip install -r requirements.txt python scripts/S1_download_data.py
+- pip install -r requirements.txt
+- python scripts/S1_download_data.py
-python scripts/S2_process_data.py
+- python scripts/S2_process_data.py
-python scripts/run_model.py
+- python scripts/run_model.py

 ## Limitations

-The current universe is manually selected and therefore subject to survivorship bias.
+- The current universe is manually selected and therefore subject to survivorship bias.
 Yahoo Finance data can also include revisions and ticker-history complications.

-The current evaluation focuses on predictive error rather than full tradability.
+- The current evaluation focuses on predictive error rather than full tradability.
 The results should not be interpreted as evidence of a deployable trading strategy until portfolio construction, transaction costs, turnover, and risk controls are added.

 ## Repository Structure